 As winter temperature has increased, the winter freezing level in the Skagit has risen.
 In fact, on average, the winter freezing level has risen 650 feet between 1959 and 2012.
+The winter freezing level is the elevation where the temperature is cold enough for precipitation to fall as snow, not rain.
 This represents about a 12-foot per year increase over the 53 years.

 Dr. John Riedel calculated the changing freezing level using NOAA’s Western Regional Climate center site.
 Dr. Riedel analyzed the data from the Diablo Dam weather station for the months November to April to calculate the averages.
 The data on the site goes back to the 1950’s and is available for any weather station in the United States.

 One reason people may care about this can be seen in Figure 1: Schematic of a Cool Climate Flood.
 The freezing level, shown in red, dictates the portion of the basin that has the potential to generate a flood (below the red line) and the portion of the basin that retains precipitation as snow (above the red line).